- Identify the first English settlements in America

 The Rise of Slavery in the Chesapeake Bay Colonies

 The transition from indentured servitude to slavery as the main labor source for some English colonies happened first in the West Indies.
-On the small island of Barbados, colonized in the 1620s, English planters first grew tobacco as their main export crop, but in the 1640s, they converted to sugarcane and began increasingly to rely on African slaves.
-In 1655, England wrestled control of Jamaica from the Spanish and quickly turned it into a lucrative sugar island, run on slave labor, for its expanding empire.
+On the small island of Barbados, colonized in the 1620s, English planters first grew tobacco as their main export crop, but in the 1640s, they converted to sugarcane and began increasingly to rely on African enslaved people.
+In 1655, England wrestled control of Jamaica from the Spanish and quickly turned it into a lucrative sugar island, run on forced labor, for its expanding empire.
 While slavery was slower to take hold in the Chesapeake colonies, by the end of the seventeenth century, both Virginia and Maryland had also adopted chattel slavery—which legally defined Africans as property and not people—as the dominant form of labor to grow tobacco.
 Chesapeake colonists also enslaved native people.

 When the first Africans arrived in Virginia in 1619, slavery—which did not exist in England—had not yet become an institution in colonial America.
-Many Africans worked as servants and, like their white counterparts, could acquire land of their own.
-Some Africans who converted to Christianity became free landowners with white servants.
+Many Africans worked as servants and, like their White counterparts, could acquire land of their own.
+Some Africans who converted to Christianity became free landowners with White servants.
 The change in the status of Africans in the Chesapeake to that of slaves occurred in the last decades of the seventeenth century.

 Tensions between the English and the native peoples in the Chesapeake colonies led to open conflict.
 In 1675, war broke out when Susquehannock warriors attacked settlements on Virginia’s frontier, killing English planters and destroying English plantations, including one owned by Bacon.
 In 1676, Bacon and other Virginians attacked the Susquehannock without the governor’s approval.
 When Berkeley ordered Bacon’s arrest, Bacon led his followers to Jamestown, forced the governor to flee to the safety of Virginia’s eastern shore, and then burned the city.
 The civil war known as Bacon’s Rebellion, a vicious struggle between supporters of the governor and those who supported Bacon, ensued.
 Reports of the rebellion traveled back to England, leading Charles II to dispatch both royal troops and English commissioners to restore order in the tobacco colonies.
 By the end of 1676, Virginians loyal to the governor gained the upper hand, executing several leaders of the rebellion.
 Bacon escaped the hangman’s noose, instead dying of dysentery.
-The rebellion fizzled in 1676, but Virginians remained divided as supporters of Bacon continued to harbor grievances over access to Indian land.
+The rebellion fizzled in 1676, but Virginians remained divided as supporters of Bacon continued to harbor grievances over access to Native land.

 Bacon’s Rebellion helped to catalyze the creation of a system of racial slavery in the Chesapeake colonies.
 At the time of the rebellion, indentured servants made up the majority of laborers in the region.
-Wealthy whites worried over the presence of this large class of laborers and the relative freedom they enjoyed, as well as the alliance that black and white servants had forged in the course of the rebellion.
-Replacing indentured servitude with black slavery diminished these risks, alleviating the reliance on white indentured servants, who were often dissatisfied and troublesome, and creating a caste of racially defined laborers whose movements were strictly controlled.
-It also lessened the possibility of further alliances between black and white workers.
-Racial slavery even served to heal some of the divisions between wealthy and poor whites, who could now unite as members of a “superior” racial group.
+Wealthy Whites worried over the presence of this large class of laborers and the relative freedom they enjoyed, as well as the alliance that Black and White servants had forged in the course of the rebellion.
+Replacing indentured servitude with Black slavery diminished these risks, alleviating the reliance on White indentured servants, who were often dissatisfied and troublesome, and creating a caste of racially defined laborers whose movements were strictly controlled.
+It also lessened the possibility of further alliances between Black and White workers.
+Racial slavery even served to heal some of the divisions between wealthy and poor Whites, who could now unite as members of a “superior” racial group.

-Robert Beverley on Servants and Slaves
+Robert Beverley on Servants and Enslaved People

 Their Servants, they distinguish by the Names of Slaves for Life, and Servants for a time.
 Slaves are the Negroes, and their Posterity, following the condition of the Mother, according to the Maxim, partus sequitur ventrem [status follows the womb].
 They are call’d Slaves, in respect of the time of their Servitude, because it is for Life.